ParthJai/kaggle-Intel-Image-classification-fastai/README.md

 'sea' -> 4,
 'street' -> 5 }

+Pretrained and freezed resnet 34 and resnet 50 are used.
+Accuracy on valid set for resnet 34 is 92.3667% and for resnet 50 is 94.133%

+## TODO

+- Unfreeze whole model and train again and observe changes in the metrics.
+- Get accuracy on the test set provided.

-More info in the link above.
+More info about the data in the link above.